Mohamedo-desu/currency_converter_app/README.md

 - EAS for builds and updates
 - New React Native Architecture
 - EAS Build Cache Provider for faster builds
+- MongoDB for data persistence
+- Express for API endpoints

 ## Currency Handling